alphagov/tdt-documentation/source/functionality/update_gem.md

     git clone [repo address]
     ```

-## Create a new branch

-1. Go into the cloned local repo folder using the command line.

-1. Check that you are on the master branch:

-    ```
-    git status
-    ```

-    You should get the message:

-    ```
-    On branch master
-    Your branch is up to date with 'origin/master'. nothing to commit, working tree clean
-    ```
-1. Create a new branch and switch to that branch:

-    ```
-    git checkout -b [BRANCH_NAME]
-    ```

 ## Update the ruby gems in the documentation repo

-1. Update all ruby gems:
+1. Update all ruby gems in the cloned local documentation repo:

     ```
     bundle update
     ```

-    This updates all the ruby gems that your documentation repo uses, including the `tech-docs-gem`.
+    This updates all the ruby gems that your repo uses, including the `tech-docs-gem`.

     You should get the message `Bundle updated!` once the update is finished.